 Dust, smoke, pollen etc are the main allergens that can give rise to runny nose.
 Try and reduce your exposure to them.

 How to: Venture outdoors in late afternoon instead of early morning when smoke, mold and pollen are higher.
 You can also invest in good air filters to reduce dust inside your home.
 Vacuum the house and clean all surfaces to reduce your indoor exposure to allergens.
+For this task you should use a UV light sanitizer, but dont go0 for the cheapest one.
+Here you can find the Best UV light sanitizer in the market.

 10. Clean and launder using eucalyptus oil